-See how easy it is for developers to enable and share a Kubernetes multi-tenant cluster and share it with others outside the organization (e.g. customers, produce demo users).
+See how easy it is for developers to create a Kubernetes multi-tenant cluster and share it with others

-Kubernetes provides several features to manage multi-tenant clusters, such as Access Control, network policies, resource quota, etc. Roost not only provides these features but provides you the control and ease-of-use with a simple one single-click method to enable multi-tenancy as per your use case.
+The power behind Kubernetes is the fact it provides features to manage multi-tenant clusters like access control, network policies, resource quota, etc. Roost not only provides these features but provides you the control and ease-of-use with a simple one single-click method to enable multi-tenancy as per your use case.

-Figure 1.
-With Roost SaaS Control Plane, you can create a multi-node Kubernetes cluster on GCP, AWS, Azure, or on-prem.
+With Roost you can instantly create a multi-node Kubernetes

 The other such user could be around creating repeatable demo clusters.
 Demo users can work on these Kubernetes clusters with your custom installs to demo your product features.

-As a development lead, you can create a team k8s cluster.
-Then, your team members can share the cluster.
+We makes it easy for development leads to create team k8s clusters and easily share the cluster with stakeholders.
 Suppose a specific user wants to test services on the cluster without worrying about other dependent services/app being changed by someone else; the user can acquire an exclusive lock to ensure that.

-With multi-tenancy Kubernetes cluster, sharing a cluster means less overhead.
-Still, at the same time, it increases security risks as RBAC features are still evolving.
-With Roost, you have the flexibility to enable it in a way you want it, as you have an option to create and destroy repeatable k8s clusters on-demand while having complete control on the cluster through Roost API or hooks.
+With multi-tenancy Kubernetes cluster, sharing a cluster (Roost calls this an ephemeral pre-production environment) means less overhead.
+With Roost environment as a service platform, you have the flexibility to enable it in a way you want it, as you have an option to create and destroy repeatable k8s clusters on-demand while having complete control on the cluster through Roost API or hooks.

 Other ways to use Kubernetes multi-tenant cluster